 If you do not have a Minute Book or if it is inaccurate or not properly maintained, there may be negative consequences for your business.
 Let’s take a look at a few of them.

 Cancellation of Certificate of Incorporation

-If the corporation is in default of mandatory government notice filings (such as an initial notice of directors/officers) the government will, after giving notice, cancel the corporation’s certificate of incorporation.
-This means that the corporation will no longer be legally allowed to operate and additional fees must be paid to revive the corporation.
+The OBCA sets out that if refusal to fulfill mandatory filing and recordkeeping requirements, the government may, after giving notice, cancel the DPC’s certificate of incorporation.
+This cancellation would mean the corporation is no longer legally allowed to operate, and you would have to pay additional fees to revive the corporation.

 - updates will be done in a timely fashion and will not be overlooked.